Common CentOS Server Maintenance Commands

 4. `ssh-copy-id -i C:\Users\Jin.ssh\id_rsa_new_user.pub new_user@ip

-1. Install the public key generated in the previous step on the remote server to log in using the private key without entering a password.
+1. Install the public key generated in step 3 on the remote server to log in using the private key without entering a password.

 5. `ssh -i C:\Users\Jin.ssh\id_rsa_new_user -p 2222 new_user@ip

-1. Connect to the remote server using the specified private key file and port number (2222).
+1. Connect to the remote server using the specified private key file and port (2222).

 6. new_user ALL=(ALL) NOPASSWD: /usr/bin/rsync, ... (in /etc/sudoers file)